liamc1994/docs/docs/cc-Website-tools.md

 ## How can I modify the start page?

 The start page is meant for testing purposes only.
-We strongly advice against using it as a website! age?"
-}
-[/block]
-The start page is meant for testing purposes only.
 We strongly advice against using it as a website!